Act fast for Black Friday savings — our best sale of the year for river and inaugural Ocean Explorer cruises. Through December 4 only.

 After breakfast, we have the morning at leisure.
 Then we fly to Sydney, Australia’s free-wheeling and cosmopolitan capital of New South Wales.
 Upon arrival, we transfer to our deluxe hotel near the harbor and the soaring "sails" of the Sydney Opera House.
 You'll have a free afternoon to explore your new neighborhood before meeting back at the hotel for dinner.

 Get acquainted with beautiful Sydney on our morning excursion.
-We begin at the peninsula of Mrs. Macquarie’s Point, where a chair carved for the first governor’s wife overlooks the harbor.
-Continue to the mid-19th-century Garrison Church, Dawes Point, The Rocks district, Market City, and Chinatown.
-Along Darling Harbor, we visit suburban Pyrmont.
-We later stop at the world-famous Sydney Opera House, where we have a guided tour of this breathtaking UNESCO World Heritage Site.
-After, we trace the southern shores of Sydney Harbor and head out to Bondi Beach.
-The rest of the afternoon is free, with lunch on your own and dinner at a local restaurant in bustling Circular Quay.
+We begin at the Altmann + Cherny showroom to learn about opal, Australia’s national gemstone, before heading to the world-famous Sydney Opera House for a guided tour of this breathtaking UNESCO World Heritage Site.
+Next, a tour of the city’s highlights takes you to the peninsula of Mrs. Macquarie’s Point, where a chair carved for the first governor’s wife overlooks the harbor.
+Continue to the mid-19th-century Garrison Church, Dawes Point, Darling Harbor, and Chinatown.
+You’ll also visit Bondi Beach and see for yourself why this stretch of sand and surf ranks among the most spectacular beaches in the world.
+The rest of the afternoon is free, with lunch on your own.
+This evening, enjoy dinner at a local restaurant in bustling Circular Quay.

 A day at leisure in Sydney or an optional tour to the famed Blue Mountains